browserengineering/book/book/html.md

         self.draw()
 ```

-Run it---the browser should now work off of the parsed HTML tree.
+Run it---the browser should now use the parsed HTML tree.

 ::: {.further}
 Prior to the invention of CSS, some browsers supported web page